zowe/docs-site/docs/getting-started/overview.md

 #### API Gateway

 Services that comprise the API ML service ecosystem are located behind a gateway (reverse proxy).
 All end users and API client applications interact through the Gateway.
 Each service is assigned a unique service ID that is used in the access URL.
 Based on the service ID, the Gateway forwards incoming API requests to the appropriate service.
 Multiple Gateway instances can be started to achieve high-availability.
 The Gateway access URL remains unchanged.
-The Gateway is built using Netflix Zuul and Spring Boot technology.
+The Gateway is built using Netflix Zuul and Spring Boot technologies.

 #### Discovery Service